E. coli infection

 - Contact with other people who have the illness, through inadequate hand-washing after using the toilet and before handling or eating food.

-- Eating unwashed vegetables which have come into contact with manure from infected cattle.
+- Eating unwashed vegetables that have come into contact with manure from infected cattle.

 - Drinking or swimming in infected water.